SAP-archive/teched2021-DEV163/exercises/ex3/ex32/README.md

 # Exercise 3.2 - Test the API proxy

-Let's test the beforehand created API proxy.
+Let's test the beforehand created API proxy version 1.0.
 For this, we can use the inbuilt test capability.

 ## Exercise steps